To get the most benefit from this site, it is recommended that your browser has JavaScript enabled!

 Western Hill was responsible for the control of fighters, mainly RAAF Mirage IIIs, based at nearby RAAF Butterworth and was equipped with a GL 161 transportable system, with the AN-TPS34 radar, and in RAF service was known as "Tinsmith".
 A second Tinsmith system formed the basis of No. 1 ACC which, when not deployed, was based at RAF Wattisham in Suffolk.
 Collocated with 1 ACC was the Tinsmith Software Support Unit (TSSU) which, in the mid 1970s, was responsible for development of the interception aid software (IAS) which attempted to "automate the overlay".

 The air defence system was given a significant boost in January 1972 by the introduction into service of the AEW Shackleton.
 The Shack provided fighter control and voice tell of tracks detected on its aging AN-APS20 radar, previously fitted on the RN's Gannets.
 Tracks told in would be shown via plaques on the MRS plotting table.
-A posting to 8 Squadron at Lossiemouth gave a fighter controller the right to wear an aircrew brevet as more recently for those on the E3.
+A posting to 8 Squadron at Lossiemouth gave a fighter controller the right to wear an aircrew brevet as today on the E3.

 Ex-Binbrook Lightning F6,